MotionbyLearning/PyDePSI/examples/scripts/README.md

 ## PyDePSI with RS-DAT

 The [RS-DAT platform](https://rs-dat.github.io/RS-DAT/) developed by Netherlands eScience Center can be used to start up a Jupyter environment with Dask cluster.
-With RS-DAT, one can also start a Dask cluster schedular on a HPC system, then pass the schedular address to the Python script.
+RS-DAT can also be used to start a Dask cluster scheduler on a HPC system, to which other Python scripts/processes can connect by providing the scheduler address.
 In this way, the same Dask cluster can be re-used for multiple Python script executions.
 This can be useful for developing and testing PyDePSI scripts.

 Please refer to the [RS-DAT JupyterDaskOnSLURM user guide](https://github.com/RS-DAT/JupyterDaskOnSLURM/blob/main/user-guide.md) for this option.